 - 8. For a discussion of the 1669 inventory that mentions Rest on the Flight attributed to Dou and Flinck, see Ronni Baer, "The Paintings of Gerrit Dou (1613-1675)," 3 vols.
-(Ph.D. diss., New York University, 1990), 20-24.
+(PhD diss., New York University, 1990), 20-24.
 The painting, formerly in Downton Castle, was initially regarded by the Rembrandt Research Project as originating from the later 1630s in Haarlem.
-Stichting Foundation Rembrandt Research Project, A Corpus of Rembrandt Paintings, vol. 1, 1625-1631, ed.
-Josua Bruyn et al. (The Hague, 1982), 486, under C6; on the Rest on the Flight into Egypt, see Stichting Foundation Rembrandt Research Project, A Corpus of Rembrandt Paintings.
+Josua Bruyn et al., A Corpus of Rembrandt Paintings, vol. 1: 1625-1631, Stichting Foundation Rembrandt Research Project (The Hague, 1982), 486, under C6; on the Rest on the Flight into Egypt, see Stichting Foundation Rembrandt Research Project (University, 1982), 486, under C6; on the Rest on the Flight into Egypt, see Stichting Foundation Rembrandt Research Project, A Corpus of Rembrandt Paintings.
 5 vols.
 Edited by Josua Bruyn et al. (vols.
 1-3) and Ernst van de Wetering (vols.
-4-5) (Dordrecht, 1982-2011), 1:483-87, C6; 2:848-53; 5:312, as by Gerard Dou and Govaert Flinck.
-For a more recent discussion of Parable of the Hidden Treasure that follows the attribution to Dou and Flinck, see Christiaan Vogelaar, "The Parable of the Hidden Treasure," in Rembrandt and the Dutch Golden Age (Exh. cat.
-Budapest, Szépmüsézeti Múzeum) (Budapest, 2014), no. 89, 342-43. - 9.
+4-5) (Dordrecht, 1982-2011), 1: 483-87, C6; 2: 848-53; 5: 312, as by Gerard Dou and Govaert Flinck.
+For a more recent discussion of Parable of the Hidden Treasure that follows the attribution to Dou and Flinck, see Christiaan Vogelaar, "The Parable of the Hidden Treasure that follows the attribution to Dou and Flinck, see Christiaan Vogelaar, "The Parable of the Hidden Treasure that Múzeum) (Budapest, 2014), no. 89, 342-43. - 9.
 For the unpublished essay from 2003 on the present painting, see Bob C. van den Boogert, "Gerrit Dou (Leiden 1613-1675), Self-Portrait of the Artist in His Studio," courtesy of Jack Kilgore, copy kept on file, The Leiden Collection, New York.
 Regarding the painting in the Szépmüsézeti Múzeum in Budapest as a work by Dou, see in Agnes Czobor, Rembrandt and His Circle in Hungarian Collections (Budapest, 1969), pls.
 18-19.
 Ronni Baer considers this painting a work of uncertain attribution and has reserved final judgment on its attribution to be determined upon firsthand examination.
 Ronni Baer, "The Paintings of Gerrit Dou (1613-1675)," 3 vols.
-(Ph.D. diss., New York University, 1990), Catalogue B (Works of Questionable Attribution), no. B1.
+(PhD diss., New York University, 1990), Catalogue B (Works of Questionable Attribution), no. B1.
 See also Bob C. van den Boogert, "Gerard Dou (Leiden 1613-1675) (?), An Officer of the Leiden Civic Guard with an Arms Still Life, ca. 1630/35," in The Mystery of the Young Rembrandt, ed.
 Bernhard Schnackenburg and Ernst van de Wetering (Exh. cat.
 Kassel, Staatliche Museen Kassel, Gemäldegalerie Alte Meister; Amsterdam, Museum Het Rembrandthuis) (Wolfratshausen, 2001) 336-39, no. 68. - 10.
 I would like to thank Ildikó Ember and Júlia Tátrai for receiving GD-112 on loan at the Szépmüsézeti Múzeum in the fall of 2014, and to Gerdien Verschoor for arranging a discussion and examination session of the painting next to An Officer of the Leiden Civic Guard with an Arms Still Life (inv.
 62.10) on the occasion of a CODART Focus Study Day devoted to "Rembrandt and the Dutch Golden Age" from 26-27 October 2014.
 Based on this firsthand examination, I concluded that the two works could both be by the same hand, despite some differences in the paint handling, especially in the faces of the figures.
 In the case of the Budapest work, the possibility of overpainting around the face could account for the differences in paint handling between this area and the rest of the painting.
 Forthcoming technical investigation of the Budapest painting may lead to additional insight, particularly as it relates to the present work. - 11.
 In the first major museum show devoted to Dou in 2000, a number of paintings attributed to